Location of Adventure

 Travel to and from start and end point of trip (Antananarivo, Madagascar), alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (laundry, massage, phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance, and required medical evacuation insurance.

 This expedition is suited for anyone in good physical health with a willing and adventurous attitude.
-Please note that most of the required walking activities are considered moderate in terms of exertion level.
-However, those who can walk longer distances on more strenuous trails will gain the most from this trip.
-In order to participate in all activities, and thus have the best chance of seeing the greatest amount of wildlife, guests should be able to walk at least two miles, up and down steep and sometimes slippery surfaces, over uneven ground, in hot and humid conditions at approximately 4,500 feet above sea level.
-More difficult optional hikes of up to eight miles may be offered in certain areas when time permits.
-Guests must be able to climb stairs and walk on wooden boardwalks in the lodges, and be able to climb into and out of boats.
+Please note that most of the required walking activities are considered moderate in terms of exertion level with some areas being more difficult, particularly the rainforests, which can be steep and slippery.
+Those who can walk longer distances on more strenuous trails will gain the most from this trip.
+In order to participate in all activities, and thus have the best chance of seeing the greatest amount of wildlife, guests should be able to walk at least five miles, up and down steep and sometimes slippery surfaces, over uneven ground, in hot and humid conditions at approximately 4,500 feet above sea level.
+More difficult optional hikes may be offered in certain areas when time permits.
+Guests must be able to climb stairs and walk on wooden boardwalks at the lodges, and be able to climb into and out of boats.
 Some of the roads we drive over are winding, and guests who are prone to motion-sickness are recommended to carry medication for such conditions.
 Other roads may be potholed, creating rough driving conditions or causing you to bounce in your seat.
-Safari accommodations and vehicles are not heated and several of our adventures take place during the winter months in Africa, so it is critical that travelers come prepared.
-We suggest that if you have any questions whatsoever regarding your physical suitability for this trip, you should contact our office for further details on the exact physical requirements of their specific itinerary, as well as speaking with your personal physician for his or her opinion.
-Collapsible trekking poles may a helpful aid for hikes.
+Safari accommodations and vehicles are not heated and several of our adventures take place during the winter months in Africa, so it is critical that travelers come prepared for cold weather.
+We suggest that if you have any questions whatsoever regarding your physical suitability for this trip, you should contact our office for further details on the exact physical requirements of your specific itinerary, as well as speak with your personal physician for his or her opinion.
+We strongly encourage the use of collapsible trekking poles on hikes to assist with stability.

 Important Information About This Trip